Accretion of Dense Clumps in the Periastron Passage of Eta Carinae: RESULTS

 Our standard run A2 has the same parameters as run A1, but gravity is added to the secondary star.
 In Fig. \ref{fig:Standard1} we present the density in the equatorial plane at six different times.
 The secondary wind injection region is a box, and its cut on the $xy$ plane is a rectangle.
 This rectangle is marked in all panels of the figure.
 In the first panel of Fig. \ref{fig:Standard1} we can clearly see the formation of instabilities within the thin dense shell.
 As the stars approach periastron the dense clumps are seen closer to the secondary star.
 In panel 4 of Fig. \ref{fig:Standard1} a clump touching the rectangle is clearly seen: accretion occurs in this case, and it is triggered by the clump.
 After accretion starts it will substantially disturbed the secondary wind.
 Our code cannot handle the flow anymore.
 We still present two panels at later times to show that if accretion is not considered, a hot bubble is formed and strong X-ray emission is expected, contrary to observations.
 Namely, the flow depicted in the last two panels does not occur in $\eta$ Car, and shown here for pedagogical reasons (same for some later figures).

 To reveal how close the clump can get, we conduct run A3 having the same parameters as run A2 but at a high resolution.
 The secondary wind injection box has the same number of cells, hence it is smaller.
 As can be see in the fourth panel of Fig. \ref{fig:Highres1} a dense clump touches the wind's injection box, and comes very close to the secondary star.
 This is a clear indication for accretion.
 To further demonstrate this, in Fig. \ref{fig:Highres2} we present the density map in a plane parallel to the $yz$ plane and through the secondary star, at two times corresponding to panels 3 and 4 in Fig. \ref{fig:Highres1}.
 In the second panel not only the dense clump in the equatorial plane is touching the injection zone of the secondary wind, but along the entire hight of the box (the z axis) dense primary wind material is touching the box.
 This is a clear indication for a major accretion process.
+Soker (2005; eq.
+14 there) gives the condition on the size of a blob for the secondary stellar gravity to overcome the ram pressure of the secondary wind.
+This is the accretion condition.
+The clump seen in the fourth panel of Fig. \ref{fig:Highres1} is elongated, with a half length of $R_b \simeq 0.03 \AU$, and a density of $\sim 10^{-11}$, located at a distance of $r_2 \simeq 0.25 \AU$ from the secondary.
+Such a blob just obeys the accretion condition against the ram pressure of the secondary wind (eq.
+14 in Soker 2005).
+Due to the lower resolution calculation presented in Fig. \ref{fig:Standard1}, the dense blobs there don't obey the accretion condition.
+We believe that a higher resolution calculation that gives more accurate results will make the blob denser, hence obeying the accretion condition with a larger margin.

 In Fig. \ref{fig:Highres3} we show the temperature and velocity maps at $t=-7.5 ~{\rm day}$ (corresponding to panel 3 in Fig. \ref{fig:Highres1}).
 In the second panel we focus on the clump, and the velocity is presented relative to the secondary star rather than to the numerical grid.
-The velocity in the right panel of Fig. \ref{fig:Highres1}) is calculated relative to the secondary.
 It is evident that the clump has a velocity component towards the secondary and that it is about to be accreted onto the secondary.
 The size of our clump in Fig 5. is $\sim 0.03 \AU$ while the distance between the conical shell and the secondary at this phase ($t=-7.5 ~{\rm day}$) is $\sim 0.3 \AU$.
 This is consistent with Soker (2005) estimate that cold and dense clumps of size $\ga 0.001 D_2$ will be accreted by the secondary.